cakbaral/binf6110-assignment-4/README.md

 **Figure 2**: UMAP embedding of 156,572 mouse cells across 37 mostly heterogenous clusters.
 Cells were included from both normal mice and mice infected with nasal influenza across three different regions of the nasal mucosa, including the respiratory mucosa (RM), olfactory mucosa (OM), and lateral nasal gland (LM).
 They were collected across a time span of 2 weeks, collected at five different endpoints (Naive, D02, D05, D08, D14).

 ### Annotation of Mouse Cell Clusters
 To identify cell type/identity for each cluster, all cells and clusters were annotated using SingleR (v2.8.0).
 Looking at the annotated UMAP embedding at the cell level (Figure 3), a total of 18 different cell types were identified from the entire cell community of 156,572 cells.
-Then, looking at the annotated UMAP embedding at the cluster level (Figure 4), which looked more at the more dominant cell types across clusters, this list was consequently reduced to 9 different cell types overall.

 <img width="822" height="491" alt="Mouse_Annotated_UMAP_Cell" src="https://github.com/user-attachments/assets/1ec84166-c8e5-4b87-a59e-87383c30f511" />

 **Figure 3**: Annotated UMAP embedding of all 156,572 mouse cells using the SingleR (v2.8.0) program at the cell level.
 A total of 18 different cell types were identified from the entire cell community.

+Then, looking at the annotated UMAP embedding at the cluster level (Figure 4), which looked more at the more dominant cell types across clusters, this list was consequently reduced to 9 different cell types overall.
+Neurons were the most prominent type of cell, representing about 32% of the cell community, with a total frequency of 49,658 cells identified across 5 clusters.
+Meanwhile, fibroblasts were the second most prominent cell type, representing about 28% of the cell community, with a total of 27,829 cells spread across 8 clusters, the most number of clusters out of all the categories.
+Lastly, the least prominent cell type amongst the 9 dominant ones were T cells, only representing about 0.2% of the community, only being represented by cluster 36, which, again, had a total frequency of 245 cells.

 <img width="822" height="491" alt="Mouse_Annotated_UMAP_Cluster" src="https://github.com/user-attachments/assets/44e879d5-16d6-49a9-a4eb-c699ebe6eb28" />

 **Figure 4**: Annotated UMAP embedding of all 37 mouse cell clusters using the SingleR (v2.8.0) program at the cluster level.
-There were a total of 9 dominant cell types identified from the clusters.
+There were a total of 9 dominant cell types identified, with each category represented by 1-8 clusters.

-To check the accuracy of the automatic annotations by cluster, cluster 4, which identified its dominant cell type as B cells, was selected for verification using manual annotation with the scientific literature.
+To check the accuracy of the cluster level automatic annotations, cluster 4, which identified its dominant cell type as B cells, was selected for verification using manual annotation with the scientific literature.
 The top three significant gene markers identified for this cluster were

 ### Genes of Interest